Course Number and Title: AET 270 Architectural Drafting/Design IV

 - Use websites, publications, books, periodicals, and catalogues to evaluate and select construction materials, components, and assemblies.

-- Work as a team member on project coordination, refinement, and development.
+- Collaborate as a team member on project coordination, refinement, and development.

 - Define the role of the architectural engineering technician in the context of working with architects, engineers, and other licensed professionals.